potpov/New-Maxillo-Dataset-Segmentation/README.md

 usage: main.py [--base_config path]

 optional arguments:
-  --base_config        path to your config.yaml for this experimenti --verbose             redirect stream to std out instead of using a log file in the yaml directory --competitor          load training data as circle expansion instead of dense annotations --additional_dataset  load the additional patients
+  --base_config         path to your config.yaml for this experiment --verbose             redirect stream to std out instead of using a log file in the yaml directory --competitor          load training data as circle expansion instead of dense annotations --additional_dataset  load the additional patients